Profx5/cse15l-lab-reports/lab1.md

 ![Image](lswnoarg.png)

 The working directory when runnning the `ls` command was `/home`.
 The input in the terminal was the `ls` command with no arguments and the output was the folder `lecture1`.
-The reason why this happened is because since our current directory is `/home` and the `ls` command just lists the files and folders in a given path, it listed out `lecture1` as it was the only folder in the `/home` directory and there were no files in the working directory either.
+The reason why this happened is because since our working directory is `/home` and the `ls` command just lists the files and folders in a given path, it listed out `lecture1` as it was the only folder in the `/home` directory and there were no files in the working directory either.
+This scenario had no errors that were brought up in the output.
 <br>
 <br>
 <br>